xupsh/pp4fpgas-cn/GLOSSARY.md

 ## FF
 A flip-flop (FF) is a circuit that can store information.
 We typically think of it as storing one bit of data and are a fundamental building block for creating memories in digital circuits.
 ## finite impulse response
-A common digital signal processing task that performs a convolution on the input signal with axed signal that is dened by its coecients.
+A common digital signal processing task that performs a convolution on the input signal with axed signal that is dened by its coeffcients.
 The FIR is often performed in hardware and can be efficiently implemented.
 ## FPGA
-Aeld-programmable gate array (FPGA) is an integrated circuit that can be customized or programmed after it is manufactured ("in theeld").
+A field-programmable gate array (FPGA) is an integrated circuit that can be customized or programmed after it is manufactured ("in the field").
 ## HLS
 High-level synthesis is a hardware design process that translates an algorithmic description (which is decoupled from the cycle to cycle behavior) into a register transfer level (RTL) hardware description language which species the exact behavior of the circuit on a cycle-by- cycle basis
 ## I/O block